-- Throughout 2022-23, the Trust has actively managed the provision of teaching staff in the context of the Trust's expanding roll & the curriculum offer.
+- 1. Increased efficiency - Throughout 2023-24, the Trust has actively managed the provision of teaching staff in the context of the Trust's expanding roll & the curriculum offer.
 It has considered efficiency & effectiveness in all its recruitment decisions, balancing the educational needs of the students with a relatively experienced staff base. - During 2018-19, the Trust undertook an Integrated Curriculum & Financial Planning (ICFP) study to highlight areas for further scrutiny, including the curriculum at Nonsuch.
-The Trust also uses the ISBL School Optimisation Tool to obtain benchmarking data. - The Trust has a consolidated GLT Shared Services function to deliver finance, IT, premises, H&S, HR, payroll, capital projects, catering, cleaning and governance, and maximise efficiency and effectiveness.

-2. Better purchasing

-- All purchases over £5,000 are subject to '3 quotes' to ensure best value is achieved in purchasing.
-Where possible across the Trust schools, we are buying together. - Major capital works at all 3 schools are tendered each year.
-For 2022-23, this included an 8-classroom modular building and science lab fit out at Carshalton, fire compliance phase 2 at Nonsuch and heating & domestic water refurbishment projects at Wallington. - The cleaning, catering, HR contract, legal retainer contract, health & safety contract, financial software and auditor services have been procured and managed centrally and at a lower cost to the individual schools. - The approach to advertising job vacancies has been altered to optimise spending on advertising through agencies such as TES (formerly Times Education Supplement) and the DfE Teaching Vacancies website. - The Trust has benchmarked energy costs and considered short and medium term deals using comparative data from an energy broker.
-This will remain under pressure & closely monitored for 2023-24. - The Trust has opted to procure insurance via the London Borough of Sutton having evaluated the Risk Protection Arrangement as an alternative. - INSET costs across the Trust have been carefully prioritised and managed through shared training & development activities, including the Outstanding Teacher Programme. - The Trust has stopped contracts that are no longer required (for example, memberships of educational forums, IT licences), run print-photocopy contracts beyond their planned lifecycle (to maximise costs avoided) and procured a more cost effective broadband suppliers. - Where possible, the schools in the Trust have consolidated and simplified their systems, focussing on simplifying Microsoft 365 platforms, such as MS Teams, MS SharePoint and communication systems.

-3. Extra sources of income

-- All three schools actively support local sport and community groups by hiring out school facilities during the weekend and evening.
+The Trust also uses the ISBL School Optimisation Tool to obtain benchmarking data. - The Trust has a consolidated GLT Shared Professional Services function to deliver finance, IT, premises, H&S, HR, payroll, capital projects, catering, cleaning and governance, and maximise efficiency and effectiveness. - 2.
+Better purchasing - All purchases over £5,000 are subject to '3 quotes' to ensure best value is achieved in purchasing.
+Where possible across the Trust schools, we are buying together. - The cleaning, catering, HR contract, legal retainer contract, health & safety contract, financial software and auditor services have been procured and managed centrally and at a lower cost to the individual schools. - The Trust has benchmarked energy costs and considered short and medium term deals using comparative data from an energy broker.
+This will remain under pressure & closely monitored for 2024-25. - The Trust has opted to procure insurance via the London Borough of Sutton having evaluated the Risk Protection Arrangement as an alternative. - INSET costs across the Trust have been carefully prioritised and managed through shared training & development activities, including the Outstanding Teacher Programme. - The Trust has stopped contracts that are no longer required (for example, memberships of educational forums, IT licences), run print-photocopy contracts beyond their planned lifecycle (to maximise costs avoided) and procured a more cost effective broadband suppliers. - Where possible, the schools in the Trust have consolidated and simplified their systems, focussing on simplifying Microsoft 365 platforms, such as MS Teams, MS SharePoint and communication systems. - 3.
+Extra sources of income - All three schools actively support local sport and community groups by hiring out school facilities during the weekend and evening.
 The income is used to maintain the facilities and improve the resources for our students and hirers.
 Following a successful tender, the Trust outsourced this activity to School Space in April 2022 in order to maximise income. - All three schools are also supported by voluntary donations from parents.